 Since then, Puma and its Leaping Cat logo have been ingrained into mainstream popularity.
 The brand’s kicks are in demand by athletes and casual wearers alike, who value Puma shoes for their performance and looks.
 Among its classic offerings is the Puma California, an O.G. sneaker that rose out of the tennis courts in 1983.
 It was worn by Argentinian grand slam champion Guillermo Vilas, helping it rise in popularity.

-The shoe has since found its way from the court into the streets, after which it was renamed the Puma California, after the sunshine-infused state.
+These Puma lifestyle sneakers have since found their way from the court into the streets.
+They were then renamed the Puma California, after the sunshine-infused state.
 It has a laidback style and an iconic silhouette that has been enshrined in sneaker history, lending the model with a timeless touch.
 Puma brought back the sneaker in all its sleek glory, updating it for the modern men and women of today.

 - The many colorway options for this sneaker are: Puma White/Ribbon Red/Puma White, Island Paradise/Puma White/Puma White, Quarry/Puma White/Puma White, Peacoat/Puma White, Ribbon Red/Puma White, Puma Black/Puma White, Puma White/Peacoat/Puma White, and Peacoat/Spectra Yellow/Puma White.